Finding your counsellor or psychotherapist in London

 Each of our therapists is unique and brings a wealth of experience to the counselling we provide.

-You can arrange an appointment with one of our therapists below.
+The easiest way to book your first appointment is through our online booking system.
 Don’t worry if you are unsure which therapist to choose.
 At your first appointment, we will help you decide which one of our therapists will be the best match for you.

 Finding the right therapist in London is important

-All our Therapists are carefully chosen for their training, their people skills and their experience.
-You need to feel good about your meetings with your therapist.
+All our Registered therapists are carefully chosen for their training and experience.
+You need to feel good about the time spent with your therapist.

-Our Senior Therapists have at least 10 years of experience seeing clients and have been working with us for at least five years.
-Many of our Senior Therapists have over 20 years of experience.
+Our Senior therapists have 10-30 years of experience seeing clients and have been working with us for at least five years.

-Both face-to-face and online appointments are available, or you may prefer a type of hybrid therapy where some appointments are held face-to-face and some appointments take place online.
+Both in-person and virtual appointments are available, or you may prefer a type of hybrid therapy where some appointments are held face-to-face and some appointments take place online.

 Put your well-being in our experienced hands

-We’ve been providing counselling in London since 2006, providing counselling and support to thousands of people along the way.
+We have been providing counselling and psychotherapy in London since 2006, providing support to thousands of people over the years.
+Therapy works!

 About us